kazeera/Hourglass-interface/README.md

 <img src="Logo/Hourglass_logo-removebg.png?raw=true" alt="Hourglass logo" width="60"></img>

-Hourglass is a toolkit to interrogate multiparameteric data from well-annotated patient cohorts, mainly from bioimage analysis.
+Hourglass is a toolkit to interrogate multiparameteric data.
 This desktop application serves as a graphical user interface for the R package with the same name, found [here](https://github.com/kazeera/Hourglass/).
 It was built using python and the Kivy design language.

 ### Installation

 1. If not already installed, install the R statistical environment.
-Check this [URL](https://kazeera.github.io/Hourglass/installation.html) to get R.
+Refer to this [URL](https://kazeera.github.io/Hourglass/installation.html) to get R.

 > Note: R must be installed for the application to work, but working knowledge of R programming is not necessary.